The Wayfarer’s Repose

 She started when her father tripped into the room.
 Her father was brilliant with numbers, brilliant at governing, but clearly shit at defending against would be assailants.
 He was tall, lithe, and well dressed.
 Even the recent combat had done little to ruffle his fastidious nature.
 His clothes were bloodied, but sometime after the battle he had taken a moment to readjust them.

-Loreena smiled.
+Loreena forced a weak smile.
 Her hair was caked to her face, her makeup had run, she could feel it.
-Her dresses were wet from rain and blood, torn from battle and flight, muddied from carrying in the luggage with Poja.
+Her dresses were wet from rain and blood, torn from battle and flight, muddied from carrying in the luggage.
 Maybe she was having a little fun.
+Maybe all this felt rebellious.
+Against the norm.
+Right.
 Still, Telesa had been taken, and it was her fault.

 “They grabbed her and fled?” asked Poja.
 He did not turn to address her.
 His attention was the window and the world beyond.